me-foundation/open_creator_protocol/docs/docs/01-open-creator-protocol/00-overview.md

 ## How to get started with Open Creator Protocol

-* Get familiar with deploying the Open Creator Protocol by reading the [Getting Started](01-getting-started.md) guide.
+* Get familiar with deploying the Open Creator Protocol by reading the [Tutorials](01-tutorials.md).
 * New creators can mint their collection with the [Open Creator Protocol CLI tool](https://github.com/magiceden-oss/open_creator_protocol).
 * If you are interested in applying to Launchpad and using Open Creator Protocol, [please fill out an inquiry form](https://airtable.com/shrMhMDpcvt9nB6cu).
 Of course, collections do not need to launch on Launchpad in order to use Open Creator Protocol.